Msglm05/SOC-Lab/README.md

 All of the Virtual Machines should be on the same network so that they can communicate with other.
 To do this, I created a NAT Network under tools > Network, on Virtualbox with the Network IP of 192.168.10.0, I then applied this to all the Machines involved.
 ## Tools used
 1. Windows Server (DC) (Sysmon and Splunk Universal Forwarder was also installed on this machine)
-2. Windows client target machiene (Domain joined) (Sysmon and Splunk Universal Forwarder was also installed on this machine))
+2. Windows client target machiene (Domain joined) (Sysmon and Splunk Universal Forwarder was also installed on this machine)
 3. Splunk Server - to log and analyse events
-4. Ubuntu machine to carry out a brute force attack, using the tool crowbar
+4. Ubuntu machine to carry out a brute force attack, using the tool, crowbar
-5. Atomic red team on my client machine to carry out test attack/event via a MITRE attack code.
+5. Atomic red team on my client machine to carry out test attack/event via a MITRE attack code
 ## Objectives 🎯
 1. Test brute force detection using crowbar
 2. Forward detailed Windows Event logs into Splunk with the help of Sysmon to collect the logs on the machine and Splunk Universal Forwarder to send them over.